 Non-condensing boilers can use the TPE3 and an added temperature sensor instead of using a normal shunt pump running at full speed.
 The sensor measures the temperature of the water returning to the boiler, and ensures the right temperature is maintained at all times.
 This secures optimum boiler protection and reduces cost of operation.

 Condensing boilers can benefit from FLOWLIMIT technology as it sets the maximum system flow in order to maintain the right return temperature and allow for condensation.
-This ensures higher operation efficiency by utilising the latent heat potential.
+This ensures higher operation efficiency by utilizing the latent heat potential.